sarah-j-smith/AdventureGame/Docs/Issues.md

 * make sure the character mesh/start point is above the red line of the background image
 * make sure the character is inside the nav mesh bounds

+## Object Lifecycle

+Unreal Engine uses a [garbage collection system] to manage memory for UObject-derived classes.
+The engine automatically tracks references to UObjects and collects them when they are no longer needed.

+Always use the `UPROPERTY` macro for UObject references to ensure proper garbage collection.
+This helps the engine keep track of references and prevents premature destruction.

+Note: I did try using a Pimpl idiom but that does not work with classes that are exposed to Blueprints, as far as I can tell.
+Because those Blueprint exposed classes have to be UObjects and have the destructor automatically generated.

+[garbage collection system]:  https:medium.com/@lemapp09/learning-unreal-managing-object-lifecycles-in-unreal-engine-fa79ba9bb51c

 ## State Management

 I had a lot of issues trying to manage the player command state.
-I spent several weeks trying differents ways to create a state machine to handle the complexity, but in the end wound up using Justin's approach of enums and booleans, pretty much - although mine is in C++ classes.
+I spent several weeks trying different ways to create a state machine to handle the complexity, but in the end wound up using Justin's approach of enums and booleans, pretty much - although mine is in C++ classes.